Follow Us:

 icon of manicon of flower

-Artemisia biennis is a ANNUAL/BIENNIAL growing to 1 m (3ft 3in).
+See above for USDA hardiness.
+It is hardy to UK zone 4.
 The species is hermaphrodite (has both male and female organs) and is pollinated by Wind.

-Suitable for: light (sandy) and medium (loamy) soils and prefers well-drained soil.
+Suitable for: light (sandy) and medium (loamy) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: neutral and basic (mildly alkaline) soils.
 It can grow in semi-shade (light woodland) or no shade.
 It prefers dry or moist soil and can tolerate drought.

 UK Hardiness Map US Hardiness Map